June 9–11, 2023

 Noon–2 p.m.

-Always a popular event, lunch at the College Farm features delicacies from our fields and neighboring farms.
+Always a popular event, this onsite luncheon features delicacies from College Farm fields and from neighboring farms.
 Wood-fired pizzas and freshly harvested field greens are deliciously punctuated by handmade beignets, which are created using renewable energy produced on the farm.
 Student-led tours will be offered along with the chance to engage with student and alumni farm staff.
 Transportation is provided.
 Limited space is available, and it fills quickly!

 $15, or $10 for children ages 4-12.
 Free for children 3 and under.